-The Israel Defense Forces have seized masses of weapons from Hezbollah in almost two months of fighting on the ground in Lebanon.
-These include rocket launchers, vehicles with machine guns mounted on them, anti-tank missiles, rifles, and RPG launchers.
+The IDF has seized masses of weapons from Hezbollah in almost two months of fighting on the ground in Lebanon, including rocket launchers, vehicles with mounted machine guns, anti-tank missiles, rifles, and RPG launchers.

-The weapons run the gamut from those supplied by Iran to weapons with origins in Russia.
-Some are old, likely dating back decades, and some were found in boxes, as yet unwrapped by the terrorist group.
-The IDF has released photos of some of these weapons and also put some of them on display.
+The weapons run the gamut from those supplied by Iran to weapons with Russian origins.
+Some are old, likely dating back decades, and some were found in boxes, unwrapped by the terrorist group.
+The IDF has released photos of some of these weapons and has even put some on display.

-Hezbollah used a variety of types of vehicles to mount rocket launchers and guns.
-Some of these vehicles were found in villages in southern Lebanon.
-The vehicles include all-terrain vehicles or ATVs that Hezbollah could use to quickly move its forces into position to launch anti-tank missiles, and they included a number of civilian trucks repurposed to carry rocket launchers and machine guns.
+Hezbollah used a variety of vehicles to mount rocket launchers and guns, some found in villages in southern Lebanon.
+The vehicles include ATVs that Hezbollah could use to quickly move its forces into position to launch anti-tank missiles and a number of civilian trucks repurposed to carry rocket launchers and machine guns.

-Hezbollah often chose Toyota trucks to mount it weapons, but it also used jeeps, Chevy and GMC trucks.
-The rocket launchers are mounted on the back, and they can usually launch a barrage of rockets.
-For instance, they usually have a barrel set-up that includes 12 tubes for rockets.
-These can fire 107mm rockets.
-They also had M-80 launchers on the back of trucks.
-These rockets weigh around 10kg, and Hezbollah unveiled this system recently in a video posted on Iranian state media.
+Hezbollah often chose Toyota trucks to mount its weapons, but it also used Jeeps and Chevy and GMC trucks.
+The rocket launchers are mounted on the back and can usually launch a barrage of rockets.
+For instance, most have a barrel set-up that includes 12 tubes for projectiles that can fire 107mm rockets.
+They also had M-80 launchers on the backs of trucks.
+These rockets weigh around 10kg., and Hezbollah unveiled this system recently in a video posted on Iranian state media.

-The trucks enable Hezbollah to move these systems quickly to the front and fire from a variety of locations.
+The trucks enable Hezbollah to move these systems to the front quickly and fire from various locations.
 The trucks also appear outwardly as civilian vehicles in most cases, so one can easily disguise the launcher in the back by placing something over it, such as a carpet or blanket.
-Once Israel began its ground operation and air campaign against Hezbollah, it was likely hard for them to move these systems around, leaving many of the trucks to be found and seized.
+Once Israel began its ground operation and air campaign against Hezbollah, it was likely hard for the terror group to move these systems around, leaving many of the trucks to be found and seized.

-Hezbollah uses 107mm rockets.
-These have a weight of 18kg.
-They are about the length of a person’s arm.
-The rockets are very common among Iranian-backed groups.
-Iran has sought to move these similar types of rockets to Gaza in the past and has also moved them to Iraq to supply Iranian-backed militias in Iraq.
-In 2019 and 2020, Iraqi militias often used these rockets to target US forces in Iraq.
+Hezbollah uses 107mm rockets, which have a weight of 18kg. and are about the length of a person’s arm.
+The missiles are ubiquitous among Iranian-backed groups.
+Iran has sought to move similar types of rockets to Gaza in the past and has also moved them to Iraq to supply Iranian-backed militias there.
+In 2019 and 2020, Iraqi militias often used these rockets to target US forces there.
 The rockets do not have a long-range, likely around seven miles.

 81mm mortars